đź’¬

 Keep Moving Forward

-Whether it's an indoor cycling bike, upright or recumbent bike - you should make sure that any equipment that uses pedaling is only used in a forward motion.
+Whether it's an indoor cycling bike, upright or recumbent bike - you should make sure that any equipment that uses pedalling is only used in a forward motion.
 Note that this does not include elliptical trainers and upper body ergometers, which are built to move both forwards and backwards.

 Why?